Internship InformationPage address: http://sbs.mnsu.edu/soccorr/sociology/internship.html

 - Complete the Internship Application.
 After completing the application, make an appointment to review it with the faculty internship coordinator.
 The application is posted on the bottom of this page.

 - Find a field placement site.
 Finding a field placement site to intern at is the responsibility of the student.
-Review the Field Placement Sites where previous students have enjoyed meaningful, productive internships (see bottom of page for link).
+Review the Field Placement Sites where previous students have enjoyed meaningful, productive internships.
 Think about the types of placements that are best for you and your professional goals.
 Allow sufficient time for planning your internship, preferably a couple of months before you plan to register for the course.
 Some internships, such as those with government agencies, take longer to arrange.
 You will likely want to find two or three potential places to intern, and then meet with each in person to decide the best fit for you.

 - Create a learning contract.
 A template of the learning contract is posted at the bottom of the page.
 You should clearly state goals that will achieve what you hope to learn in in your internship.
 It is not required, but is ideal to email it to the Faculty Internship Coordinator for feedback before bringing it to your field supervisor, in case changes are requested.

 - Get the learning contract signed.
 Meet with your field supervisor and go over the contract to ensure you agree on your goals.
 Adjust the contract if needed.
 Have it signed by your field supervisor at the site you will be working at.
 You will need to get this contract signed by yourself, your field supervisor, and the faculty internship supervisor, in that order.